-Like Gheorghiu-Dej, Ceauşescu sought to decrease the country's association with and dependence on the USSR while continuing Stalinist policies of repression and heavy industrialization.
-Ceauşescu also developed a foreign policy independent of the USSR while establishing political, economic, and diplomatic relations with the West.
-For example, Romania was the only Warsaw Pact country that refused to support the USSR's suppression of popular uprisings in Prague, Czechoslovakia in 1968.
+Like Gheorghiu-Dej, Ceausescu sought to decrease the country's association with and dependence on the USSR while continuina Stalinist policies of repression and industrialization.
+Ceausescu also developed a foreign policy independent of the USSR while establishing political, economic, and diplomatic relations with the West.
+For example, Romania was the only Warsaw Pact country that refused to support the popular USSR's suppression of uprisinas Czechoslovakia in 1968.
 It also defied the USSR's boycott of the in the early 1970s, the regime became increasingly oppressive in the late 1970s and 1980s.
 Ceauşescu intensified the repression of dissidents, making Romania a police state controlled by brutal secretive security forces known as the Securitate.
 No communication was secure: the Securitate relied on a network of informers to cultivate an atmosphere of constant suspicion and fear.